Meet the Team

 Biography

 Shelly R. Z. Broder, PhD, MT-BC, NICU-MT, is a board-certified music therapist at Children’s National Hospital.
-Prior to coming to Children’s National, Shelly worked at Pacific University (as an assistant professor of Music Therapy), the University of Iowa Hospital and Clinics (inpatient child psychiatry and NICU), Iowa City VA Medical Center (palliative care), Cedar Hills Hospital (acute psychiatric hospital), Melodic Connections (school-based services for children with disabilities, emotional-behavioral disorders and trauma histories) and Children’s Hospital Los Angeles (internship).
-Shelly has her bachelor’s and master’s degrees in music therapy and her PhD in Education and Leadership.
+Prior to coming to Children’s National, Broder worked at Pacific University (as an assistant professor of Music Therapy), the University of Iowa Hospital and Clinics (inpatient child psychiatry and NICU), Iowa City VA Medical Center (palliative care), Cedar Hills Hospital (acute psychiatric hospital), Melodic Connections (school-based services for children with disabilities, emotional-behavioral disorders and trauma histories) and Children’s Hospital Los Angeles (internship).
+She has her bachelor’s and master’s degrees in music therapy and her PhD in education and leadership.
 She presents and publishes regularly in regional, national and international contexts.

 - PRN Music Therapist